Claire's

 Claire's (formerly known as Claire's Boutiques, Claire's Boutique and Claire's Accessories) is an American retailer of accessories, jewelry, and toys primarily aimed towards tween and teen girls, and young women.
 It was founded in 1961 and is based in Hoffman Estates, Illinois, a suburb of Chicago.
 The company is primarily owned by Elliott Management and Monarch Alternative Capital, but, in 2022, announced plans to go public with an initial public offering.

 As of October 2012, Claire's had 3,469 stores in 37 countries.
 Claire's claims it has done more ear piercings than any other retailer, totaling at over 100 million in 25+ years.

+Proceedings in the US Bankruptcy Court started in 2025, and Claire's Accessories UK went into administration in August 2025.

 History

 In 1961, Rowland Schaefer founded Fashion Tress Industries, a company that sold wigs and became the world's largest retailer for fashion wigs.
 In 1973, Fashion Tress acquired Claire's, a 25-store jewelry chain, and began shifting its focus towards a line of fashion jewelry and accessories under the new name, Claire's Accessories, Inc. Claire's Accessories began providing ear piercing services in 1978 and, in 1980, established a Hong Kong-based sourcing office.
 During the 1980s, Claire's Accessories opened new stores throughout the United States and bought Topkapi, a Japanese chain of 16 stores, in 1989.
 Claire's Accessories continued acquiring companies in the 1990s, including Bow Bangles — a British chain with 71 stores in England, Wales, and Scotland — in 1995; two American chains, The Icing (85 stores) and Accessory Place (31 stores), in 1996; and Bijoux One, a Swiss chain, in 1998.
 The Icing would become the company's primary brand for women in their 20s.
 In 1999, Claire's purchased Cleopatre, a chain in Paris with 42 stores, for $11 million cash, as well the American chain, Afterthoughts.
 Afterthoughts stores were converted to Icing stores after they were purchased.
 In 1997, the business changed its name to Claire's.
 In 2001, claires.com was launched.
 In 2002, the company purchased the US-based clothing chain Mr. Rags.

 An older style shop front in Pontefract, West Yorkshire.

-Claire's was a publicly-traded company listed on the NASDAQ in 2005, but was taken private by the private equity firm Apollo Global Management in a $3.1 billion leveraged buyout in 2007.
+Claire's was a publicly-traded company listed on the NASDAQ, but was taken private by the private equity firm Apollo Global Management in a $3.1 billion leveraged buyout in 2007.
 In 2008, Claire's consolidated its European operations into one group with headquarters in Birmingham.
 The first stores in Ukraine were opened in 2010.
 In 2011, e-commerce operations were launched in the United States, alongside the opening of stores in India and Mexico.
 In 2012, Claire's expanded its international presence by opening its first stores in China, Italy, Indonesia, Luxembourg, Dominican Republic, Panama, and Honduras.